5 Steps to Get a Second Opinion from Physicians Affiliated with Memorial Sloan Kettering and Other Top U.S. Cancer Centers Without Leaving Home

 In-person second opinion at the top U.S. cancer centers.
 This can offer a full physical exam and direct contact with multidisciplinary teams at Memorial Sloan Kettering, MD Anderson, Mayo Clinic, Dana-Farber, or Massachusetts General Hospital.
 However, it requires international or domestic travel, time, and sometimes complex visa approvals or insurance coordination.

-Remote second opinion with an independent physician affiliated with or have trained at these leading U.S. cancer centers through a trusted service, such as Medebound HEALTH.
-In this path, your records are collected, sent securely to a specialist affiliated with top U.S. cancer centers, and comprehensively reviewed.
-You then receive a structured opinion without needing to travel.
+Collaborative peer-to-peer second opinion through a trusted service, such as Medebound HEALTH.
+In this path, your records are collected, organized, and securely reviewed by a specialist affiliated with top U.S. cancer centers.
+You then receive structured educational guidance without needing to travel.

 Here is how it usually works: